Kvieta1990/ornl-pd/doc/total_scattering/data_reduction/mts_doc.md

     > Optional

-    > Form: A float number, in `mm`
+    > Form: A dictionary, which for the moment only takes in a single key `ElementSize` specifying the side length (in `mm`) of cuboids for absorption evaluation.

-    Specification of the side length of cuboids for absorption correction.
     MTS implements the numerical approach for evaluating the absorption of neutrons along the pathway inside the sample and container.
 Detailed mathematics can be found [here](https://powder.ornl.gov/total_scattering/data_reduction/mts_abs_ms.html) and the Mantid documentation page [here](https://docs.mantidproject.org/v6.1.0/concepts/AbsorptionAndMultipleScattering.html).
 The evaluation of the absorption is fundamentally about evaluating the integral like Eqn.
 (11) [here](https://docs.mantidproject.org/v6.1.0/concepts/AbsorptionAndMultipleScattering.html).
 For the integral evaluation, the idea is to divide the whole sample (container) into small cuboids, and for each cuboid, the integration over the cuboid volume could be evaluated numerically.
 As such, the size of the cuboid determines the level of accuracy, and accordingly, the computation burden, of the absorption calculation.
 By default, the size of `1 mm` will be used and this is the `recommended` value to use, and therefore in most cases, users barely need to touch this parameter - one can leave this parameter out from the JSON input safely.

 - `GaugeVolume`